Greatest Common Factor Of 48 And 80

 Dividing Objects into Equal Groups

 GCF can be used to divide objects into equal groups.
-For example, suppose you have 48 apples and 80 oranges, and you want to make fruit baskets with the same number of apples and oranges in each basket.
+To give you an idea, suppose you have 48 apples and 80 oranges, and you want to make fruit baskets with the same number of apples and oranges in each basket.
 To find the largest number of baskets you can make, you need to find the GCF of 48 and 80, which is 16.

 This means you can make 16 fruit baskets, each containing 3 apples (48 ÷ 16 = 3) and 5 oranges (80 ÷ 16 = 5).